ufz/ogs/web/content/docs/userguide/basics/project-file/index.md

 </OpenGeoSysProjectDiff>
 ```

+TODO: This example would have, at best, a little bit more information and explanation on syntax and how to use it exactly in a `.prj`-file.
+One may also show iteratively what this example does to the pre-existing `.prj`-file.

 For more examples see [this page on the XML Patch Operations Framework](https://www.rfc-editor.org/rfc/rfc5261.html).

 ### Option 2a: Supply patch file(s) additionally to the prj-file